Preimplantation genetic diagnosis: United States

 No uniform system for regulation of assisted reproductive technologies, including genetic testing, exists in the United States.
 The practice and regulation of PGD most often fall under state laws or professional guidelines as the federal government does not have direct jurisdiction over the practice of medicine.
 To date, no state has implemented laws directly pertaining to PGD, therefore leaving researchers and clinicians to abide by guidelines set by the professional associations.
 The Centers for Disease Control and Prevention (CDC) states that all clinics providing IVF must report pregnancy success rates annually to the federal government, but reporting of PGD use and outcomes is not required.
 Professional organizations, such as the American Society for Reproductive Medicine (ASRM), have provided limited guidance on the ethical uses of PGD.
 The American Society for Reproductive Medicine (ASRM) states that "PGD should be regarded as an established technique with specific and expanding applications for standard clinical practice."
 They also state, "While the use of PGD for the purpose of preventing sex-linked diseases is ethical, the use of PGD solely for sex selection is discouraged."

+In 2024, the Alabama Supreme Court ruled in an influential case that frozen embryos in test tubes should be considered children, thus raising complex legal questions with implications for reproductive care extending far beyond Alabama.

 Spain

-In Spain, preimplantation genetic diagnosis is not allowed to be carried out in an open and accessible way for everyone to avoid eugenics, that is, the improvement of the species.
+In Spain, preimplantation genetic diagnosis is not allowed to be carried out in an open and accessible way for everyone to avoid eugenics.
 That is why it is only legalized in high-risk cases.

 There are three essential requirements (except for the exceptions allowed by the Bioethics Committees) for a preimplantation genetic diagnosis to be carried out on the embryo.
 All three must be met: